12 Best Lower Back Home Exercises To Build Strength

 Here is an exercise routine that strengthens your back.

-• Always warm up your lower back before you start any exercises to increase blood flow and loosen up the muscles.
+• Always warm up your lower back before you exercise to increase blood flow and loosen up the muscles.

 • You can either use a set of light weights or do each back exercise as a bodyweight exercise.